What Is Diarrhea?

 - order a stool test, urine test, or blood test to check for dehydration and to see whatâs causing the diarrhea, if needed

 How Is Diarrhea Treated?

-For kids who show signs of mild dehydration, doctors recommend giving oral rehydration solutions (ORS).
-These are available in most grocery stores and drugstores without a prescription and replace body fluids as needed.
+For kids who show signs of mild dehydration, doctors recommend giving oral rehydration solutions (ORS) such as Pedialyte, Enfalyte, or a store brand.
+It has the right amount of water, sugar, and salt to help with dehydration.
+These are available in most grocery stores and drugstores without a prescription.
 Your doctor will tell you what kind to give, how much, and for how long.

-In some cases, kids with severe diarrhea may need to get IV fluids (given into a vein) at the hospital for a few hours to help treat the dehydration.
+In some cases, kids with severe diarrhea may need to get IV fluids (given into a vein) at the hospital treat dehydration.

 When Should I Call the Doctor?